wp-plugins/mini-membership/readme.txt

 Stable tag: trunk
 License: GPLv2

-Get a Mini Membership Site to attract more Subscribers.
+Get a Mini Membership site to attract more Subscribers.Give your audience Private Content read access when they sign up.

 == Description ==